AndreaPedriniUniPV/Ridge-energy-for-thin-nematic-polymer-networks/README.md

-# Ridge energy for thin nematic polymer networks - accompanying ESI
+# Ridge energy for thin nematic polymer networks - accompanying code

 This code is companion to the article **_"Ridge energy for thin nematic polymer networks"_**, submitted to *EPJE*.